cdefgah/whatsapp-jpeg-repair/README.md

 whatsapp-jpeg-repair --dont-wait-to-close=false --use-current-modification-time=false --delete-whatsapp-files=false
 ```

-This line shows the application being launched with three random options selected.
-Feel free to use any other options you think are necessary.
+This line shows the application launching with three random options selected.
+Feel free to use any other options or combinations that you think are necessary.

 `whatsapp-jpeg-repair` is the application name; do not alter this text.
 However, you can add, remove or alter any parameters that follow the application name according to your requirements.
 More information on the available parameters is provided in the [Managed Mode Parameters](#managed-mode-params) section.